-The Nasdaq composite index is a stock market index made up of nearly all of the more than 2,500 stocks listed on the Nasdaq Stock Market.
-The index also lists limited partnerships, real estate investment trusts, and American Depository Receipts.
+The Nasdaq composite index is a stock market index made up of nearly all of the more than 2,500 stocks listed on the Nasdaq Stock Market, one of the largest and most trusted stock exchanges in the United States.
+The index lists stocks that represent non-financial companies across various sectors and also lists limited partnerships, real estate investment trusts, and American depository receipts.

 To maintain a listing on the Nasdaq, publicly traded companies must meet a number of listing requirements.
 These requirements include, but are not limited to, adequately timely SEC filings, the maintenance of a minimum price per share of $1, the maintenance of at least $2 million in shareholder equity, and a minimum of 100,000 shares held by the public (also known as public float).

-As one of the largest stock market indexes in the world, the Nasdaq composite index is often used by investors as a benchmark to compare their portfolio returns to.
-This is especially the case among technology investors, as almost 50% of the Nasdaq is made up of technology companies.
+As one of the largest stock market indexes in the world, including companies of all sizes from small-cap to large-cap, the Nasdaq index is often used by investors as a benchmark to compare their portfolio returns to.
+This is especially the case among technology investors, as almost 50% of the Nasdaq stock exchange and market index is made up of technology companies.

 History of the Nasdaq

 Founded in 1971, the Nasdaq composite index is the youngest of the “big 3” indexes in the United States, but its shorter history is no reason to discount its validity or its tremendous growth since its inception.

 In fact, when the Nasdaq was founded, it traded at just 100 points.
 Today, the index trades at around 15,000 points.
 As with any stock market index, the Nasdaq composite index has had its fair share of ups and downs throughout history.